DivineDominion/RxTestApp/README.md

 Archiving a macOS app for distribution with RxCocoa fails on my machine.
 Here's how, and what it says.

+Similar issues on the web:

+- https://github.com/helpscout/beacon-ios-sdk/issues/113 (closed source): "The i386 architecture needs stripping from Beacon.framework if to be successfully submitted to the store."

 ## Steps to Reproduce

 Showing results for both